Coronavirus: Latest US Restrictions As Cases Soar - UrduPoint

 - California - San Francisco stopped indoor dining and reduced capacity at fitness centers and movie theaters from Saturday following a 250 percent spike in cases since early October.

-Twelve of California's 58 counties are currently subject to the state's tightest level of restrictions, which includes closed schools and bars and outdoor dining only at restaurants.
+Democratic governor Gavin Newsom announced Monday that 41 of California's 58 counties are now subject to the state's tightest level of restrictions, which includes closed and outdoor dining only at restaurants.

+Schools can only operate at 25 percent capacity, and only students considered a priority may attend class in person.

 - North Dakota -On Friday, the state's Republican governor ordered all residents to wear face masks in public after months of resisting the measure.